 A series of ICs is required by the ROD to: (1) prevent future exposure to remaining contamination by controlling disturbances of the subsurface contamination; and, (2) limit the use of groundwater as a source of potable water.
-Adherence to these ICs on the site is required by the Environmental Easement and will be implemented under this SMP.
+Adherence to these ICs on the site is required by the Environmental Notice and will be implemented under this SMP.
 These ICs are:

-- Compliance with the Environmental Easement and all elements of this SMP by the Grantor and the Grantor's successors and assigns - All ECs must be maintained as specified in this SMP.
+- Compliance with the Environmental Notice and all elements of this SMP by the Grantor and the Grantor's successors and assigns - All ECs must be maintained as specified in this SMP.
 The NYSDEC is currently responsible for ECs under the SSF program. - All ECs must be inspected and certified at a frequency and in a manner defined in the SMP.
 The NYSDEC is currently responsible for EC inspection and certification under the SSF program. - Groundwater and other environmental or public health monitoring must be performed as defined in this SMP.
-The NYSDEC is currently responsible for groundwater and other environmental or public health monitoring under the SSF program. - Data and information pertinent to SM of the Controlled Property must be reported at the frequency and in a manner defined in this SMP; - On- and off-site environmental monitoring devices, including but not limited to groundwater monitoring wells will be protected and replaced as necessary by the NYSDEC to ensure the devices function in the manner specified in this SMP.
+The NYSDEC is currently responsible for groundwater and other environmental or public health monitoring under the SSF program. - Data and information pertinent to SM of the Controlled Property must be reported at the frequency and in a manner defined in this SMP. - On- and off-site environmental monitoring devices, including but not limited to groundwater monitoring wells, will be protected and replaced as necessary by the NYSDEC to ensure the devices function in the manner specified in this SMP.

-ICs identified in the Environmental Easement may not be discontinued without an amendment to or extinguishment of the Environmental Easement.
+ICs identified in the Environmental Notice may not be discontinued without an amendment to or extinguishment of the Environmental Notice.

 The Site has a series of ICs in the form of site restrictions.
-Adherence to these ICs is required by the Environmental Easement.
+Adherence to these ICs is required by the Environmental Notice.
 Site restrictions that apply to the Controlled Property are:

-- The use of the groundwater underlying the property is prohibited without treatment rendering it safe for intended purpose - All future activities on the property that will encounter remaining contaminated groundwater are prohibited unless they are conducted in accordance with this SMP

-- The potential for vapor intrusion must be evaluated for any buildings developed on the Site, and any potential impacts that are identified must be mitigated - The property may only be used for restricted residential, commercial, and/or industrial uses provided that the long-term EIs and ICs included in this SMP are employed - The property may not be used for a less restrictive use, such as unrestricted residential without additional remediation and amendment of the Environmental Easement by the Commissioner of the NYSDEC - Upon request, the owner of the Property shall provide information to the NYSDEC to assist the NYSDEC in providing a periodic certification, prepared and submitted by a professional engineer or environmental professional.
+- The use of the groundwater underlying the property is prohibited without treatment rendering it safe for intended purpose - All future activities on the property that will encounter remaining contaminated groundwater are prohibited unless they are conducted in accordance with this SMP; because the remedy results in contamination remaining at the Site that does not allow for unrestricted use, the SM includes a monitoring plan to assess the performance and effectiveness of the remedy - The potential for vapor intrusion must be evaluated for any buildings developed on the Site, and any potential impacts that are identified must be mitigated - The property may only be used for commercial or industrial uses provided that the longterm ECs and ICs included in this SMP are employed - The property may not be used for a less restrictive use, such as unrestricted residential, without additional remediation and amendment of the Environmental Notice by the Commissioner of the NYSDEC - Upon request, the owner of the Property shall provide information to the NYSDEC to assist the NYSDEC in providing a periodic certification, prepared and submitted by a professional engineer or environmental professional.
 The periodic report certifies that, under penalty of perjury, that: (1) controls employed at the Controlled Property are unchanged from the previous certification or that any changes to the controls were approved by the NYSDEC; and, (2) nothing has occurred that impairs the ability of the controls to protect public health and environment or that constitute a violation or failure to comply with the SMP.
 The NYSDEC retains the right to access such Controlled Property at any time in order to evaluate the continued maintenance of any and all controls.
 This certification shall be submitted annually, or an alternate period of time that the NYSDEC may allow and will be made by an expert that the NYSDEC finds acceptable.